-We enjoy working together as a rabbinic team, sharing the spiritual leadership of a community.
-This ranges from holding the big picture vision to leading heart-opening prayer experiences, supporting people in times of challenge and much more.
+We enjoy working together as a team, sharing the spiritual leadership of this community.
+Our mission includes refining the big picture vision to leading heart-opening prayer experiences, supporting people in times of challenge and much more.
 Together, we bring a much greater range of strengths and skills to our work than we each would on our own.
 We share a passionate commitment to Judaism as a spiritual practice that can enrich and potentially transform our lives.
-We engage Judaism’s potential through a variety of formats, such as music, various prayer modalities, meditation, text study, bibliodrama, and connection to the natural world.
-Each of us has significant training in pastoral care, and we bring both a warm and compassionate presence and deep attention to the radiant uniqueness of each person’s story.
-We are excited about the innovative work we have done through our community in Sebastopol, CA (Zmanim), building nature-connected, spiritual Jewish community from scratch.
-Throughout all of our rabbinic work, our fundamental focus is always on nurturing and deepening relationships as the key to growing leadership and strengthening community.
+We engage Judaism’s potential through a variety of formats, such as music, prayer, meditation, text study, bibliodrama, and connection to the natural world.
+Each of us has significant training in pastoral care.
+We bring both a warm and compassionate presence and deep attention to the uniqueness of each person’s story.
+Our focus is always on nurturing and deepening relationships as the key to growing leadership and strengthening community.
 Learn more about us:

 I grew up in St. Louis, MO in an intermarried family and graduated from the University of California-Santa Cruz with a BA in Cultural Anthropology.
-Alienated from Judaism during my adolescent years, I re-engaged with Judaism after a spiritual search that lead me through other paths, including Zen Buddhism.
-Prior to rabbinical school, I worked for the Reconstructionist movement doing synagogue social justice work, studied in ulpanim and yeshivot in Jerusalem, spent time working with Israeli and Palestinian peace activists and completed an MA in Peace Studies at the University of Notre Dame.
-After rabbinical school at the Reconstructionist Rabbinical College, Daria and I served as co-rabbis at at Congregation Ohev Tzedek in Ohio.
-In the fall of 2014, Daria and I started Zmanim (Seasons), building nature-connected, spiritual Jewish community in Sonoma County.
-Since the fall of 2016, I have also served Congregation Kol HaEmek in Mendocino as their rabbi.
-I am a member of the Reconstructionist Rabbinical Association as well as Ohalah, the Association of Rabbis for Jewish Renewal.
+Alienated from Judaism as a teen, I re-engaged with Judaism after a spiritual search that lead me through other paths, including Zen Buddhism.
+Before rabbinical school, I worked for the Reconstructionist movement doing social justice work, studied in ulpanim and yeshivot in Jerusalem, spent time working with Israeli and Palestinian peace activists and completing an MA in Peace Studies at the University of Notre Dame.
+After rabbinical school at the Reconstructionist Rabbinical College, Daria and I served as co-rabbis at Congregation Ohev Tzedek in Ohio and founded Zmanim (Seasons), which built nature-connected, spiritual Jewish community in Sonoma County, CA. I am a member of the Reconstructionist Rabbinical Association as well as Ohalah, the Association of Rabbis for Jewish Renewal.

 I have a wide range of interests, including conscious parenting, hiking/backpacking, qigong, playing acoustic guitar, yoga, ecological healing and sustainability, practicing and teaching meditation and contemplative Jewish prayer, Jewish-Muslim dialogue, and learning about local wild edible and medicinal plants.
 To reach Rabbi Josh, call the office at 301-498-5151 or email RabbiJosh@oseh-shalom.org.

-Raised in Greater Boston, I grew up as “cultural Jew” who celebrated Hanukkah and Passover every year.
+Raised in Greater Boston, I grew up a cultural Jew who celebrated Hanukkah and Passover every year.
 As a Hebrew school dropout (6 months was enough for me), I found very little meaningful and accessible practices or language when I went to synagogue.

 Clearly things have shifted along the way!
-The question that followed me and that I followed over the decades was “Why be Jewish?”
+The question that followed me was “Why be Jewish?”
 That journey ultimately led me into a deep connection with Judaism.
 Along the way I lived in Israel and Japan, completed an Ed.M. at Harvard University, a B.A. in Sociology from Brandeis, and was ordained at the Reconstructionist Rabbinical College.
-As I explored this question I gained experience in multiple avenues of learning and teaching, as well as experience with learners at many different stages of life, from elementary school to high school, and with adults from varied backgrounds.
+As I explored this question, I gained experience in multiple avenues of learning and teaching.
+I also gained experience with learners at many different stages of life, from elementary school to high school, and with adults from varied backgrounds.

-I love opportunities to see things from new angles, and enjoy bringing new ways of exploring one’s connection to and the personal relevancy of Judaism.
-Some of these include bibliodrama, meditation, teaching Hebrew and teaching the transformational spiritual ethical practice of Mussar.
+I love opportunities to see things from new angles and enjoy bringing new ways of the personal relevancy of Judaism.
+Some of these modalities include bibliodrama, meditation, teaching Hebrew and teaching the transformational spiritual ethical practice of Mussar.

 I also love being outdoors and walking, hiking, cycling, dancing, yoga or just sitting still- being and listening.
-I also deeply love singing, chanting, drumming and opening my heart- by myself and in community – through these powerful musical avenues.
+I deeply love singing, chanting, drumming and opening my heart, by myself and in community, through these powerful musical avenues.
 To reach Rabbi Daria, call the office at 301-498-5151 or email RabbiDaria@oseh-shalom.org.

-Rabbi Gould graduated from the Reconstructionist Rabbinical College in the same class as Rabbi Josh.
-In addition to her years as a congregational rabbi at Beit Tikvah in Baltimore and Beth Israel in New Jersey, Rabbi Gould brings a wealth of educational experience to Oseh Shalom.
-She was director of a 130-student religious school at Congregation Beth El in New Jersey and Administrator and Director of Admissions of The Day School at Baltimore Hebrew.
-She also worked in Fairfax County Public Schools for a decade, advising students, training teachers in best practices, and crafting curricula and adult education legislation alike.
+Rabbi Rebecca graduated from the Reconstructionist Rabbinical College in the same class as Rabbi Josh.
+In addition to her experience as an interim rabbi in Baltimore, she served as a congregational rabbi/adult education teacher and director of education in New Jersey.
+Rabbi Rebecca brings a wealth of educational experience to Oseh Shalom.
+She was a director of admissions and led a large congregational religious school.
+She also worked in Fairfax County Public Schools for a decade, leading programs, advising students, training teachers in best practice teaching techniques, and crafting curricula and adult education legislation alike.

-She’s experienced at connecting with populations of all ages, from improv workshops on bullying and conflict resolution for young children, to Eco-Judiasm for teens through Interfaith Youth for Climate Justice, to chaplaincy work for senior citizens in rehabilitation or struggling with dementia.
-Rabbi Gould had this to say about what religious school can offer today’s students:
+She’s experienced at connecting with populations of all ages, from improv workshops on bullying and conflict resolution for young children, to Eco-Judaism for teens through Interfaith Youth for Climate Justice, to chaplaincy work for senior citizens in rehabilitation or struggling with dementia.
+Rabbi Rebecca had this to say about what religious school can offer today’s students: